jackmott/jackmott.github.io/_posts/2016-7-22-making-obvious-fast.markdown

     double sum = tsum[0]+tsum[1]+tsum[2]+tsum[3];
 ```

-However, notice that the runtime is the same, for the obvious and SIMD versions!
+However, notice that the runtime is the same for the obvious and SIMD versions!
 It turns out that the obvious code was automatically turned into SIMD
 enhanced machine instructions.
 A process called "Auto vectorization".
 Visual C++ is not known for being the most clever of C++ compilers but it still
 gets this right: